S0YKIM/42-SEOUL/EXAM-02/README.md

 - GET NEXT LINE
 - PRINTF
-- You're going to be tested on one of them.
+- You're going to be tested on one of them for two hours.